Getting pregnant - some tips

 In reality, women are made to get pregnant - not that we have to, but you know what I mean.

 We can store sperm for up to seven days before ovulation.
 Yes, seven days.
-And I suspect we're not just storing it, we're probably chucking out the duds and keeping the good stuff.

 You could have sex on Saturday and get pregnant while you're brushing your teeth on Friday.
 Our bodies are amazing.